Ah, the unmistakeable smell of rose perfume. You just have to picture a lush, pink Damask rose, and it evokes the scent immediately in your mind.

 (1) Haas Monika, Quick Reference Guide for 114 Important Essential Oils, 2004/2012, p.
 93

-(2) Some interesting reading: scientific research demonstrating the beneficial effects of roses
+(2) For some interesting reading check this scientific research demonstrating the beneficial effects of roses

 So… What is your favorite perfume?